Zachwm/youtube-views-prediction/README.md

 ---

 ## 📈 Lessons Learned
-- Real-world data is messy — preprocessing and feature engineering are crucial.
+- Real-world data is messy and will often not end up how we want it to.
-- Some prediction tasks (like video virality) may be **inherently noisy**.
+- Some prediction tasks may simply not be possible with the data that is provided.
 - Even "low-performing" models reveal insights about data limitations.